Rahul-7323/FlashCardApp/README.md

 ## Running the application

 Since I have created a docker-compose.yml file with all the necessary instructions for the application, starting the application should be fairly simple.
 Docker will pull all the necessary images and dependencies for running the application so no prior setup is required.
-Just run the below command in the terminal at the root directory of the project.<br><br>
+Just run the below command in the terminal at the root directory of the project.
 ```
 docker-compose up -d
 ```